-- “Batteries have pure DC power, which makes them optimal for any type of digital circuit.”
+- “Batteries have pure DC power, which makes them optimal to power any component.”

 Though there is some basis in fact for all of the above statements, they are all somewhat incomplete and/or conditional.
 I wrote this blog to clarify these common misconceptions.
-To make the information more accessible for readers who are not computer geeks, I’ve generalized my responses somewhat.
-My intention is to help readers to understand technology so that they can have the best-sounding systems possible.
-So please accept my blog in that spirit.
-I welcome readers to send constructive criticisms that could be used to improve both the content and the way it is communicated.
+Please note that in order to make the information in this blog more accessible for the layman, I’ve simplified and generalized somewhat.

 Before going any further, I need to define the term "bit perfect" as it is used in the blog so as to not confuse my readers.
 The term "bit perfect" is a technical term that is used to describe any form of digital communication that involves a series of checks and error correction (i.e., checksum), ensuring the data that arrives at the receiver is identical to the data that was transmitted from the source.
 This is what allows you to download a file from a server halfway around the world and know that it will arrive at your computer identical in every way to the original.

 Of course unlike most digital data transfer, music is played in real-time, so even if you are using digital communication devices (i.e. streamers, modems, and routers) that can potentially correct corrupted data, there is often no time to do this, and therefore the corrupted data is passed on to the next component.

 When the term "bit perfect" is used in regards to player software, it can be somewhat misleading, since it implies that what is output from the computer has not been altered in any way from the original music data file.
 This is not the case.
 All bit perfect means in regards to player software is that the player software doesn't intentionally alter the music data files before decoding and/or streaming them.